For more information, visit https://www.smith.edu/ssw/registrar_registration.php

 The elective schedule is class-specific; several courses are available to third-summer students only.
 Please note that it is impossible, once registration starts, to continually update course enrollments; course availability can be found through the BannerWeb registration process.

-A CRN ("course reference number") is the unique four-digit Banner number assigned to a course section in a given term.
+A CRN ("course reference number") is the unique four-digit Banner number assigned to each section of a course in a given term.
 For instance, course 101 section 07 in Term 1 may have the CRN 1062.
 Term 1 CRNs are in the range 1000–1999; Term 2 CRNs are in the range 2000–2999.
 You will use CRNs, not SSW course numbers, in the BannerWeb registration process.

 We understand that childcare, commuting, and part-time work can add stress to your very full academic schedule.